Automotive Systems Technology

 CCCC has well-equipped, spacious auto shops that support its automotive programs in Chatham and Lee Counties.
 Computerized diagnostic equipment, as well as technically advanced service equipment, prepares students with real world shop experiences.
 The shops are capable of handling all service and repair problems from bumper to bumper.

-An Associate in Applied Science Degree is offered along with a Diploma as a day program at the Lee County Campus in Sanford.
-A Certificate program is offered as a part of the evening college at the Lee Campus, as well as the Chatham County Campus in Pittsboro.
+An Associate in Applied Science Degree is offered along with a Diploma as a day program at the Lee Main Campus in Sanford.
+A Certificate program is offered as a part of the evening college at the Lee Main Campus, as well as the Chatham Main Campus in Pittsboro.

 Students take classes in engine fundamentals, brake and electrical systems, and emission controls.
 They study chassis electronics, suspension and steering systems, and automotive heating and air conditioning.
 Advanced studies in the two-year degree program include classes in engine performance and repair, transmissions, and engine electrical management.